-The IFAA shall not lend any part of its income, without the receipt or adequate security, and shall not pay any compensation for salaries, honoraria or gratuities to any of its officers for personal services rendered.
-The officers shall serve on a voluntary basis.
+The IFAA shall not lend any part of its income, without receipt or adequate security, and shall not pay any compensation for salaries, honoraria or gratuities to any of its Officers for personal services rendered.
+The Officers shall serve on a voluntary basis.

 Chapter VIII – Termination

-(1) By proposal of the Executive Committee, the General Assembly may decide to terminate the IFAA by two-thirds of its members present and voting.
+(1) By proposal from the Executive Committee, the General Assembly may decide to terminate the IFAA by two-thirds of its members present and voting.

 (2) Upon dissolution of the IFAA, the Executive Committee shall distribute the assets to the Members according to the decision of the General Assembly.

 Between Federative International Congresses, and with the approval of the Executive Committee, the Constitution can be amended ad referendum.
 At the referendum, a proposal for a Constitutional change must have at least a two-thirds majority from the IFAA representatives who voted.
 Further Constitutional changes must be ratified by at least a two-thirds majority vote at a General Assembly of the IFAA (see also Conventions of the IFAA).